ricardogomes/ipl-teams-students/README.md

 # IPL Teams User Creator

-These scripts allow for the insertion of students into an existing Team, and the creation of private channels.
+These scripts allow for the insertion of students into an existing Team, and also Channels (for a subset of those students).

 The inputs are csv files with emails.

 ## Preparation